Service Employees International Union: Local 721

+Local 221

+SEIU Local 221 represents over 13,000 workers in San Diego County, California and in Imperial County, California.

 Local 2015

 SEIU Local 2015 represents 425,000 long-term care employees, making it the largest local union in California and the second largest in the United States.
 In November 2022, Local 2015 staff went on strike against the union in one of the largest union staff strikes in history.

 Local 1000

-SEIU Local 1000 (Union of California State Workers) is affiliated with the California State Employees Association (CSEA) with one other union, the California State University Employees Union, SEIU Local 2579, a non-union affiliate of managers, confidential and supervisory employees who are excluded from collective bargaining, and an affiliate of retired state employees.
-Yvonne Walker has been president since 2008.
-SEIU Local 1000 represents 95000 State Government Employees, many of whom are office and administrative workers, librarians, engineers and nurses.
+SEIU Local 1000 (Union of California State Workers) is the largest union for state workers in California.
+It is affiliated with the California State Employees Association (CSEA) and the California State University Employees Union, SEIU Local 2579, a non-union affiliate of managers, confidential and supervisory employees who are excluded from collective bargaining.
+SEIU Local 1000 represents 95,000 State Government Employees, many of whom are office and administrative workers, librarians, engineers and nurses.
 Local 1000 deals with issues of concern to current rank-and-file state employees, such as salaries, benefits, working conditions and contract negotiations.
 Local 1000 has nine bargaining units and represents a variety of state workers, including DMV employees, prison support staff (excluding uniformed guards), information technology workers, nurses and administrative staff.

+Yvonne Walker served as the president of Local 1000 from 2008 to 2021.
+She was the first woman and first African American to hold the position.

 In Knox v.
 Service Employees International Union, Local 1000, the US Supreme Court found Local 1000 had used illegal fundraising during the 2005 California Special Election.